hatanlinh13/trpl/README.md

 # trpl
 The Rust Programming Language

-Example source code and some exercises from the book.
+Selected example source code and some exercises from the book.